antnh6/antnh6.github.io/projects.md

     </p>
 </div>

-- **Predicting potential donors** - In this project, I employed several supervised learning models to predict whether a person is making over $50k a year, thus be a potential donor to a non-profit.
+- **Predicting potential donors** - In this project, I employed three supervised learning models to predict whether a person is making over $50k a year, thus be a potential donor to a non-profit.
 <div align="center">
     <p >
         <a href="https://github.com/antnh6/Predicting-Potential-Donors">